Cognigy/Documentation/docs/en/docs/ai/knowledge-ai.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.57(Beta)-purple.svg)](../release-notes/4.57.md)

-!!! note
-    You are subject to the terms of those once you are using the feature.
-Cognigy cannot take responsibility for your use of third-party services, systems, or materials.
+{! _includes/ai/terms-of-use.md !}

 Knowledge AI is commonly used in Natural Language Processing (NLP) and Conversational AI to enhance the capabilities of virtual assistants, chatbots, and other AI-driven systems.
 The primary goal of Knowledge AI is to enable these systems to access and comprehend a vast amount of information from different formats, such as documents, articles, manuals, FAQs, and more.
 By accessing and understanding knowledge bases, these AI systems can provide more accurate, context-aware, and helpful responses to user queries.

 With the new Cognigy Knowledge AI solution, you no longer need to rely solely on [Intents](nlu/nlu-overview/ml-intents.md) and [Default Replies](nlu/nlu-overview/overview.md#default-replies) to identify user questions and provide relevant content based on predefined responses.
 Crafting these question-and-answer pairs can be time-consuming and labor-intensive, requiring ongoing maintenance efforts.

-Instead, Cognigy Knowledge AI technology allows you to upload your existing knowledge as documents, such as PDF, text, ctext, and DOCX files.
+Instead, Cognigy Knowledge AI technology allows you to upload existing knowledge as documents, such as PDF, text, and DOCX files, as well as files in a custom Cognigy format.
 This technology extracts meaningful information from these documents and makes it accessible to Flow designers via the Knowledge AI Nodes.
 This approach empowers you to build knowledge-based virtual agents quickly and effortlessly,